Best Cyber Monday Fitness Equipment Deals See Deals

 Reduces Food Waste

 When you go grocery shopping, you normally end up spending a lot on ingredients for a single recipe, which could lead to food waste.
-An August 2019 study2 found that meal kits cut food waste and carbon emissions significantly.
+Evidence suggests3 that meal kits cut food waste significantly with appropriate portion sizes and the right amount of ingredients.
 While there are some concerns with the packaging, the researchers say the emissions lowered by less food waste outweigh any packaging concerns.

 Buying Guide: How To Shop for the Best Meal Delivery Service